 “If one has grasped the way, then take him as your teacher”

 You can definitely teach yourself a lot.
 In fact, up to the point of learning a few hundred words of any language, I think it’s more practical to teach yourself.

 But at a certain point in any endeavour, a good teacher will be able to guide you more quickly and correct your early mistakes.

 You can read our guide on getting the most out of italki here.
-Or you can sign up with the link below to get $10 in credits.
+Or you can sign up with the link below to get some free credits.

 If there’s one thing I could go back in time and do to learn Chinese faster, it would be to invest more in finding the right teacher earlier.